Indianapolis Prenup Lawyers

 Aside from not seeking legal counsel to make the prenup official, another big mistake couples make is creating a “non-equitable” prenup agreement.
 This happens when the prenup is not reasonably fair to both parties and clearly favors one spouse more than the other for an inequitable distribution of property and assets.

 A prenup of this nature is unlikely to hold up later in a court of law.
 In an effort to avoid such a situation, most states recommend each party has their own legal counsel when drafting the prenuptial agreement.
-The use of individual prenup attorneys helps ensure a more equitable plan of division while making the process less stressful.
+The use of individual prenup attorneys helps ensure a more equitable plan of division while making the legal process less stressful.
 An experienced prenup lawyer will be able to answer any questions, act as a liaison for their client, and ensure all legalities are official.

 Does a Prenup Expire?